 Join Keto and Low-carb Community groups on Facebook.
 Everyone is on the journey together and are all very supportive.
 There are hundreds of newbies every day and you can learn so much.

-My favourite group is EASY KETO UK, but a quick Facebook search in your country will list many groups, and there are plenty – so find one that you are happy with.
+A quick Facebook search in your country will list many groups, and there are plenty – so find one that you are happy with.
+I even run my own one – Keto Recipes for Foodies (UK) (but its still in infant stages, so why not join it and help our community grow!)

 On Instagram, run searches for “keto” on people – and follow them.
 There are hundreds-of-thousands of people on there sharing their meals to inspire you.
 Even more encouraging, there are SO many athletes, body-builders etc that swear by it.